The maximal subgroups of the Monster: Introduction

 Given that Holmes and Wilson (necessarily) used their own computational construction of $\MM$ as opposed to a standard computational algebra system such as {\sf GAP} \cite{gap} or {\sc Magma} \cite{magma}, it has seemed difficult for the non-expert to reproduce their computations or apply their methods to any remaining open cases of the maximal subgroup problem.
 Seysen's package \cite{sey_python,sey20,sey22} is a significant breakthrough in this regard.
-Essentially, \textcode{mmgroup} is a Python implementation of Conway's construction of the Monster, in which elements of $\MM$ are represented as words in certain natural generators (most of which are defined in terms of automorphisms of the Parker loop $\mathcal{P}$ and certain maps from $\mathcal{P}^3$ to $\mathcal{P}^3$).
-For more details on how \textcode{mmgroup} elements are encoded, see the section ``Representing elements of the Monster group'' in the \textcode{mmgroup} documentation \cite{sey_python}.
-Seysen's key new idea is an efficient word-shortening algorithm, described in his second paper \cite{sey22}, which allows the group operation in $\MM$ to be performed in a matter of milliseconds.
+In essence, \textcode{mmgroup} is a Python implementation of Conway's construction of the Monster.
+Elements of $\MM$ are represented as words in certain natural generators, most of which are defined in terms of automorphisms of the Parker loop $\mathcal{P}$ and certain maps from $\mathcal{P}^3$ to $\mathcal{P}^3$; for details, see the section ``Representing elements of the Monster group'' in the \textcode{mmgroup} documentation \cite{sey_python}.
+Seysen's implementation is extremely efficient, due in part to a new word-shortening algorithm, described in \cite{sey22}, which allows the group operation in $\MM$ to be performed in a matter of milliseconds.
 This facilitates extensive reproducible computations that have seemingly not been possible before, with the caveat that \textcode{mmgroup} currently lacks various `basic' functionality for computing with groups that one expects from packages such as {\sf GAP} and {\sc Magma}; see Section~\ref{sec2.3}.

 \begin{remark} As for any computer-assisted proof, our results rely on the correctness of the software that we use.
 Theoretical justification for the correctness of \textcode{mmgroup} is given in \cite{sey_python,sey20,sey22}.
 Our paper includes several code listings defining various elements of $\MM$ in \textcode{mmgroup} format, so that the reader can readily reproduce most of our proofs.
-These are collected in Appendix~\ref{app:listings}.
+These listings are collected in Appendix~\ref{app:listings}.
 Some of our proofs require more extensive computations, so additional supporting code (including a well-documented Jupyter Notebook file) is provided in our GitHub repository \cite{ourfile}, where we also exhibit generators for various previously known maximal subgroups of $\MM$ that we constructed during our investigations. \end{remark}